Calculate the Sum of Nodes on the Longest Path from Root to Leaf in a Binary Tree - Visualization

 Case 3: Tree has Multiple Paths with Different Lengths

-We need to follow all paths from the root to the leaves and keep track of two things: the length of the path and the sum along the way.
-For each leaf node we reach, we evaluate whether the path we followed is longer than any previously seen path.
-If it is longer, we update the max sum.
-If it's of equal length, we update the sum only if it's greater than the current max sum.
-For example, in a tree like:
+We must traverse all paths from the root to the leaves and track the longest path.
+For each leaf node we reach, we evaluate whether the path length is greater than any previously seen.
+If it is, we update the sum.
+If lengths are equal, we compare sums.

 Case 4: Tree has Balanced Lengths but Different Sums

-In some cases, both left and right subtrees might have the same depth.
-In such scenarios, the final answer is the one with the highest sum.
-The logic must always check for both length and sum to make the correct decision.
+In some trees, both left and right subtrees might have the same depth.
+In such cases, we return the path that has the higher sum.
+So, the recursive function must always track both path length and sum to make the correct decision.

 Algorithm Steps